 - Exposure to exhaust fumes or other types of pollution

-Asthma is a disease that cannot be naturally prevented, but by taking the precautions it can decrease your chances of getting the disease by a great amount.
+Asthma is a disease that cannot be naturally prevented, but by taking the precautions it can decrease your chances by a great amount.
 Vaccinations for both influenza and pneumonia can prevent triggering flare-ups.
 Knowing triggers ahead of time can also help prevent future complications.
 Triggers may include: